 The Referrer agrees to keep PayU safe and harmless at all points of time and agrees and undertakes to indemnify PayU for any loss, damage, costs, charges or expenses incurred or suffered and against any claims, suits, actions, proceedings instituted or likely to be instituted against PayU as a result of breach by the Referrer of the provisions of this Agreement or arising out of gross negligence or willful default of the Referrer or arising as a result of misrepresentation, omission of any material fact or any misleading or incorrect information furnished by the Referrer to PayU or the Prospective Merchant or claims brought by the Prospective Merchant against PayU under this Agreement.
 The Referrer also agrees to indemnify PayU for breach of any of its obligations, declarations, undertakings and covenants under this Agreement.
 Notwithstanding anything stated under this Agreement, aggregate liability of PayU from any cause whatsoever shall not in any event exceed sum equivalent to the one month’s aggregate Referral Fee paid by PayU to the Referrer for the business sourced under this Agreement from the date of occurrence of such liability.
 PayU shall not be liable to the Referrer for any special, incidental, indirect or consequential damages.

+PayU agrees to not disclose any terms mentioned in this agreement without prior written consent from Vanco Technologies.
+PayU should not disclose any of the customer details (names/bank account details/transaction details/amount transacted/People who have done transaction through PayU Services/products) who are on boarded through Vanco Technologies.
+PayU agrees not to disclose any information about the platform (referral) and it's business model/any of the terms mentioned in this agreement.

+PayU agrees to keep the merchant details/customer details/transaction details safe, secure and harmless at all point of time and agrees and undertakes to indemnify referrer for any loss, damage, costs, charges or expenses incurred or suffered and against any claims, suits, actions, proceeding instituted or likely to be instituted against referrer due to loss of information such as but not limited to merchant details/customer details/transaction details on PayU platform

 These indemnification provisions shall survive any termination or expiry of this Agreement.

 TERMINATION